 - Holy Family Maronite Catholic Church

 But how do you tell which eastern rite churches will fulfill your Sunday obligation and which will not?
 The best place to start is on your own diocesan web site; they’re likely to have the parishes specially noted in some way.
 You can also just do a web search and then look for clues on the parish site.
-You’ll specifically want to see things like “in full communion with the Holy See and recognize the pope as the successor of Peter” as St. Constantine’s does, or St. John the Baptist which says, “We are an Eastern Church in communion with Pope Francis of Rome who presides in primacy and charity.”
+You’ll specifically want to see things like “in full communion with the Holy See and recognize the pope as the successor of Peter” as St. Constantine’s does.
 Even a picture of the Pope or a link to the Vatican’s site is a positive indication.